dievyak/cypress-test-suite/README.md

 Welcome to my curated list of cypress tests gathered from my own experience in UI tests.
 This guide is for QA Automation engineers building scalable and maintainable Cypress frameworks
-🚀 reliable browser-based tests ✅ Automated validation of UI components and functional tests 🔄 Reusable custom commands and fixtures
+🚀 reliable browser-based tests

- # Core Cypress Practices
+✅ Automated validation of UI components and functional tests 🔄 Reusable custom commands and fixtures

  🧩 Core Cypress Practices
 Enhance accessibility testing by integrating custom plugins tailored to your framework — for example, the open-source WICK-A11Y Cypress Accessibility plugin.